Skip to main content

 A Service Agent is linked to the service component of a contract.
 They represent the business responsible for maintaining and servicing the assets covered by the contract.
 A single contract can have multiple Service Agents — for example, when different agents are responsible for assets at different geographic locations.

-Service Agents are also configured in the Agents module (accessible from the main navigation), where their service rates, coverage areas, and linked assets are managed.
+Service Agents are also used in the Service application, where their service rates are specified and they are linked to the engineers who can complete service jobs.
 When a service job is raised against an asset, BMS uses the Service Agent assignment to determine which agent is responsible and what rates apply.

 Internal vs External Agents